After the Foreclosure Process

 (1) Sale for unpaid taxes.
 After a foreclosure for unpaid taxes, the former owner of homestead or agricultural property has a two-year right of redemption.
 For other types of property (i.e., non-homestead), the redemption period is 180 days.

 2) Sale for unpaid Home/Property Owner Association assessments.
 After a foreclosure for HOA assessments, the former homeowner has 180 days to redeem the property from the date the association mails written notice of the sale to the owner and the lien holder.
 A lien holder also has a right of redemption in these circumstances within 90 days.

 Eviction Following Foreclosure

-With cash-for-keys, the new owner offers you money in exchange for you agreeing to move out in a specified period of time with the requirement of leaving the property in "broom swept" condition.
+With cash-for-keys, the new owner offers you money (typically a couple of hundred to a couple thousand dollars) in exchange for you agreeing to move out in a specified period of time with the requirement of leaving the property in "broom swept" condition.
 This is generally cheaper and faster for the new owner than taking you to court for an eviction and taking the risk that the property will be damaged or left in disrepair.